 - Additional toasted pecans and cranberries

-Place water and sugar in a heavy four-quart kettle and bring to a boil.
+Place the water and sugar in a large, heavy saucepan or Dutch oven and bring to a boil.

-Meanwhile, rinse berries, removing any bruised or bad berries.
-Add berries to syrup and return to a boil, stirring occasionally.
-Reduce heat and let simmer until berries begin to pop.
+Meanwhile, rinse the cranberries, removing any bruised or bad berries.
+Add the berries to the syrup and return the liquid to a boil, stirring occasionally.
+Reduce the heat and let simmer until the cranberries begin to pop.

-Add remaining ingredients (except spirits) and simmer for 5 – 10 minutes, stirring occasionally until mixture thickens.
+Add all the remaining ingredients (except the brandy) and simmer for 5 – 10 minutes, stirring occasionally until the mixture thickens.

-Add spirits and simmer another 1 - 3 minutes.
-Remove from heat and let cool before serving or storing.
+Add the brandy and simmer another 1 - 3 minutes.
+Remove from the heat and let cool before serving or storing.

 Can be made ahead of time, keeps for several weeks.
 Makes a great hostess gift!